- Location: Pennsylvania

-About 90 days before your license expires, you should receive a reminder notice in the mail.
-If you don't receive it, you should complete Form DL-143 instead.
+About 3 months before your license expires, you should receive a reminder notice, called the Invitation to Renew (Form DL60A/DL60R) in the mail.
+If you don't receive it, you should complete the Non-Commercial Driver's License/Identification Card/Learner's Permit Application to Renew/Replace/Change/Correct (Form DL-901) instead.
 You'll need either the completed renewal notice or form if you want to renew by mail.

 You can't apply online if:

-- An out-of-state address appears on your driver's license.
+- You currently hold an out-of-state address on your PA license.

 - Your current license doesn't have a photo.